huggingface/blog/ai-webtv.md

 The AI WebTV itself uses [node-media-server](https://github.com/illuspas/Node-Media-Server).

 💡 You can also directly stream to [one of the Twitch RTMP entrypoints](https://help.twitch.tv/s/twitch-ingest-recommendation?language=en_US).
-Checkout the Twitch documentation for more details.
+Check out the Twitch documentation for more details.

 # Observations and examples